37Rb/discourse-chatbot-kb-tools/README.md

 x.importTopic(26989, { exclude: [3,5,6] })
 ```

-### Import a web page
+### Import a Web Page

-Use importWebPage to import a web page into the knowledge base.
+Use importWebPage() to import a web page into the knowledge base.

 ```javascript
 importWebPage(url, options)